themarquisdesheric/amber-health/src/pages/articles/2020-02-10-symptoms-of-endometriosis.md

 Endometriosis patients are also at a <a href="https://www.ncbi.nlm.nih.gov/pubmed/25765863" target="_blank" rel="noopener noreferrer">higher risk</a> of ovarian and breast cancers and some autoimmune, cardiovascular, and atopic diseases.
 There is no current explanation or understanding in how these conditions overlap but the prevalence is significant.
 Further research is needed to understand the connection between these conditions.

-<blockquote class="blockquote">Increasing evidence suggests that endometriosis patients are at higher risk of several chronic diseases.
+<blockquote>Increasing evidence suggests that endometriosis patients are at higher risk of several chronic diseases.
 Although the underlying mechanisms are not yet understood, the available data to date suggest that endometriosis is not harmless with respects to patient’s long-term health.

 <cite><a href="https://www.ncbi.nlm.nih.gov/pubmed/25765863" target="_blank" rel="noopener noreferrer">- Endometriosis: A High-Risk Population for Major Chronic Diseases?
 </a></cite>